Thegr8carlos/SoundWizard/README.md

 # SoundWizard
-All the implementations in sound Porgramming.
+All the implementations in sond and music stuff.